Paulina Goto: Personal life

 Goto resides in Mexico City, where she has lived since she was 17 years old.
 She is fluent in English and Spanish.
 In June 2016, she revealed that she was in a relationship with Argentine actor, Horacio Pancheri, who she co-starred with in the telenovela, Un camino hacia el destino.
 In early 2018, Paulina and Horacio ended their relationship.
 She later referred to her former relationship with Pancheri as "toxic" and stated that the relationship negatively impacted her self-esteem.

 On 28 February 2023, she married her longtime partner, Rodrigo Saval, in a civil ceremony in Mexico City.
 She and Saval had first met as teenagers and later reconnected as adults while attending the wedding of a mutual friend.
 They began dating in April 2019 and announced their engagement in September 2022.
 Saval works in public administration for the Mexican federal government and is not involved in the entertainment industry.
 They later remarried in a Catholic ceremony in front of family and friends on 14 October 2023 in Mexico City.

 She plays piano and guitar.
 Her dog, Mila, a Pomeranian mix, was given to her as a gift from television producer, Natalia Lartilleux Nicaud, when Goto was cast in the telenovela, Un camino hacia al destino in 2016.
 She is a supporter of LGBTQ+ rights, abortion rights, and is a feminist.
-She has spoken out against femincide and gender-based violence in Mexico.
+She has spoken out against femicide and gender-based violence in Mexico.